Is It Even Possible?

-How To Help A Domestic Abuse Victim?
+So, How Can You Help a Domestic Abuse Victim?

-First, Take Care of Your Self!
+1. Take Care of Your Self!

-The best thing you can do for an abuse victim is take care of your self.
-Make sure you are leading a healthy life.
-Start by learning how to set personal boundaries to help you deal with your beloved abuse victim.
-After you’ve insulated your self from the negative energies created by abuse, then you can consider reasonable ways to help a domestic abuse victim without sacrificing what’s important to you (such as your safety, health, and savings).
+The best thing you can do to help a domestic abuse victim is to take care of yourself and your family.
+Make sure you lead a healthy emotional life.
+Start by learning how to set personal boundaries to help you deal with an abuse victim’s confusion, denial, and fear.
+After you’ve insulated yourself from the negative energies created by abuse, then you can consider reasonable ways to help a domestic abuse victim without sacrificing what’s important to you (such as your safety, health, and savings).

-Second, Be There For Your Loved One
+2. Be Available to Your Loved One (Within Reason)

 Listen to her vent without offering solutions.
 This will be hard.
 You will want to tell her what to do because she seems so confused, ill-informed, or lost.
 Keep your mouth shut.
 That’s what listening means.